rpaulos/giodata-pinpoint-datawave/README.md

 ### 🏦 Bank Product & Competitor Data
 - **Source:** BPI, BDO, Metrobank, Landbank, and UnionBank
 - **Coverage:** Bank products, lending rates, deposit offers, promotions, and digital banking services.
 - **Purpose:** Enables competitive analysis of financial products, ensuring recommendations factor in both customer needs and competitor positioning.

+### 📊 MSME Data
+- **Source:** Department of Trade and Industries (DTI)
+- **Process:** Data on micro, small, and medium enterprises (MSMEs) is collected from DTI records, cleaned to remove duplicates and inconsistencies, and aggregated by region, city, and sector.
+- **Purpose:** Provides a detailed overview of MSME distribution and sectoral composition, enabling targeted economic analysis, local business support, and strategic planning for regional development.

 <!-- Data Acquisition and Storage Architecture -->
 <h3> 🧩 Data Acquisition </h3>